10 Ways to Over-Optimize Your Website

 - Doorway pages — This got some BMW and Ricoh sites completely banned from Google for more than six months a few years ago.
 People still try this technique, and the Penguin update will get them.

-- Paid ads: too many or too prominent — Yes, it’s legitimate for some kinds of websites to have some ads that generate revenue, but if you overdo it, or if the ads are irrelevant to what you’re discussing on a given page, that may earn you a Penguin slap-down.
+- Paid ads: too many or too prominent — Yes, it’s legitimate for some kinds of websites to have some ads that generate revenue, but if you overdo it, or if the ads are irrelevant to what you’re discussing on a given page, that may earn you a Penguin update slap-down.